cybrowl/log-new-relic/README.md

 npm run start
 ```

-The script will start fetching data from the specified `HTTP_ENDPOINT_UR`L and forwarding it to New Relic.
+The script will start fetching data from actor and forwarding it to New Relic.
 The script runs in a continuous loop with a sleep interval between iterations.
 You can adjust the sleep interval by modifying the `setTimeout` value in the main function.

+# Identity

+You must create a dir named `identity` which has the file `private_key.txt`.
+You can store the private key generated using the script in `utils/generate_key.cjs`

-## How it works
+## Functions

-1. The script imports the required libraries and loads the New Relic API key from the .env file.

-2. It defines two main functions:
+fetchData
-   `fetchData()`: Fetches data from the external HTTP endpoint specified in `HTTP_ENDPOINT_URL`.
+Fetches data (version, authorized status, and logs) from the logger canister.

+convertTimeToNumber
+Converts BigInt time values in the logs to numbers.

+convertTagsToObject
+Converts the tags field of each log item to an object with keys and values based on the tags content.
+The tags field is then replaced with an attributes field.

+forwardToNewRelic
-   `forwardToNewRelic(data)`: Sends the fetched data to the New Relic Log API using the `NEW_RELIC_LOG_API_URL` and API key provided in the `.env` file.
+Sends processed logs to the New Relic Logs API.
+If the data is sent successfully, it clears logs in the logger canister.

-3. The main function is an async function that runs in a continuous loop.
-It fetches data, forwards it to New Relic, and then sleeps for a specified interval before repeating the process.

-## Customization

-- To change the HTTP endpoint URL, update the `HTTP_ENDPOINT_URL` variable with the new URL.
-- To adjust the sleep interval between fetches, change the value passed to setTimeout in the main function.
+main
+The main loop that runs indefinitely, calling the fetchData and forwardToNewRelic functions at regular intervals.